leyvachess/nchs_death/README.md

-# nchs_death
+# NCHS Mortality Visualization App

 **Introduction**
-[This app](https://anthonyleyva.shinyapps.io/nchs_death/) examines a series of death statistics from the years 1900-2017.
+The NCHS Mortality Visualization [App](https://anthonyleyva.shinyapps.io/nchs_death/) examines a series of death statistics from the years 1900-2017.
 The first plot shows the average death rates by year for US adults.
 The second plot shows each year's average life expectancy; the second plot allows for the life expectancy to filtered by race and/or sex.

+**Instructions**
+__The first plot shows the average death rates by year for US adults.
+The second plot shows each year's average life expectancy; the second plot allows for the life expectancy to filtered by race and/or sex.__

 **Sources**
 All of the data was found from the NCHS, which is part of the CDC;